 If you chose to make your title a question, avoid simply adding a question mark to end of your piece’s description or title, unless it really makes sense– ‘Can we ever really know what someone else is thinking?’ is intriguing, but ‘The Mona Lisa?’ or even, ‘A smiling woman?’ is far less so.

 How does my entry contribute to a discussion?

 Whatever your chosen value or theme, the message that your work is trying to communicate will probably fall into a wider context or discussion.

 When our judging criteria asks entries to be constructive however, we are looking for an awareness of what might come next in the discussion, and of how you want to contribute to this.
-Perhaps your entry presents a radical new idea, or prompts a discussion which no-one but you has even thought of.
+Perhaps your entry presents a radical new idea, or prompts a discussion that no-one but you has even thought of.
 Perhaps you are expressing an old idea or universal experience, in a particularly powerful or new way.
-A really well-reasoned and constructive entry knows exactly where it fits in the discussion of its theme or value, and communicates this clearly and confidently.
+A really well-reasoned and constructive entry knows exactly where it fits in the discussion of its theme or value and communicates this clearly and confidently.

 Is my entry compelling?
 Could it be more so?

 The final way in which we evaluate our entries, is to ask whether they are compelling.
 Your entry is compelling if it is effective, well-executed and well-thought out.
 We want to see that the piece itself is a powerful, intriguing and thoughtful representation of your value or theme.